howonlee/mertonon/docs/misc/low_money_prioritization.md

 We will also have a self-instance of Mertonon that we also use to do prioritization on, whenever we get the authn and authz to a decently working state, but we will always keep this method for those who do not want to deal with the self-instance.

+## Materials

+1. Cell phone.
+Presumably you have one already
+2. Bunch of waste paper
+3. Glue to make papier-mâché
+4. Some way of making fire
+5. Some place outside where you can make a fire
+6. Fire extinguisher.
+You'd better have one already

 ## Instructions

 Keep a fire extinguisher handy at all times.
 Do the burning outside in a non-flammable setting.
 If your jurisdiction has a no-burn notice, you should not do this.
 If there is permitting for burning, get a permit.
 If your jurisdiction has poor air quality, you should not do this.
 Generally, follow the laws of your jurisdiction.